caru/StenoTutor/README.md

 Known Bugs
 ----------
-* Using the '*' key too many times doesn't work, so in case of many consecutive errors for the same word it is impossible to clear the input buffer.
-This is not a big issue because you usually press the '*' immediately after one or two errors to clean the input buffer as soon as possible, but it must be fixed.
 * There is no check for the completion of the lesson dictionary, so there are no greetings yet and there may be errors too.
-* Unrecognized strokes are not printed at all, while the chord should be actually printed and manually deleted by the student.
 * Unlocked and total words count don't take blacklist words into account

 Planned Features and Future Enhancements